harrycresswell/mood/README.md

         └── sunset.jpg    <-- page resource
 ```

-Make sure you remove `image:` from the front matter of your post.
+Make sure you remove `image: ""` from the front matter of your post.

 That’s it.
 Hugo will handle the rest, creating responsive images with Low Quality Image Placeholders (LQIP) for improved perceived performance.